 When we arrived, we found out that our wonderful host, William, had not been notified that we booked.
 Unphased, he asked us if we were up for hanging out a while so that he could prepare the hut.

-When you drive through the back of the property, the front entrance of the hut looks a tad uninviting.
+When you drive through the back of the property, the hut’s front entrance looks a tad uninviting.
 It seems a bit like an army camp from the front.
 And, there is an opportunity to clear some of the yards collection of cars.

 Don’t let this dissuade you – it’s a part of the overall rustic charm!Once you go through to the back, you will immediately be in awe.